proconsule/nxmp/README.md

 -----

-Starting from version 0.9.1 translations uses json files, look at langs folder for examples Thanks to all who contriubuted with translations
+Starting from version 0.9.1 translations uses json files, look at langs folder for examples You can add as many as you want, also you can have mylangtest1.json and mylangtest2.json both in japanese but with diff sentence
+Thanks to all who contriubuted with translations